-Some sectors, such as aviation, property and hospitality, have been heavily impacted by the COVID-19 pandemic in Indonesia, as has also been the case around the globe.
-As for the court-supervised PKPU process, the number of the cases in 2020 has statistically increased, although not significantly.
-While COVID-19 contributed to an increase of the 2020 PKPU case numbers, the insignificant increase reflects the fact that the consensual, non-judicial or other informal restructuring processes are preferable to statutory processes and tend to preserve value for stakeholders.
+Some sectors, such as aviation, property and hospitality, have been heavily impacted by the COVID-19 pandemic in Indonesia, as has been the case around the globe.
+As for the court-supervised PKPU process, the number of cases in 2020 statistically increased, although not significantly.
+While COVID-19 contributed to an increase in the 2020 PKPU case numbers, the fact that the increase was insignificant reflects the fact that consensual, non-judicial or other informal restructuring processes are preferable to statutory processes and tend to preserve value for stakeholders.